apreshill/badbook/README.md

   + Check- site went down (again)

---> Now for the real test- I will trigger another new build- will the site go down???
+--> Now for the real test- I will trigger another new build- will the site go down??? nope it went down again ;(

+--> In netlify ui, I stopped auto publishing (https://www.laroberto.com/publishing-in-netlify-via-travisci/)

+--> don't really think any of this is working now